Overview

 U.S. Department of Defense

-UPDATE: Army Research Lab Broad Agency Announcements (BAAs) require applicants to submit a signed Privacy Act Statement for each individual submitting a biosketch and current and pending support information.
-Other Defense agencies may follow suit or require other information and/or certifications therefore please check specific funding opportunities or BAAs to ensure the required information, format and signatures are included.
+Army Research Lab (ARL): Broad Agency Announcements (BAAs) for ARL require applicants to submit a signed Privacy Act Statement for each individual submitting a biosketch and current and pending support information.
+ARL provides guidance at the webpage: DEVCOM ARL Implementation of Army Research Risk Assessment Protection Program (ARRP).

 Excerpt: